roelbondoc/roelbondoc.github.io/_posts/2021-01-06-adding-swap-to-a-running-ec2-instance.md

 If all goes well, and your software was in fact failing because of a memory issue, the OS should start to use this swap file when it starts to run out of memory.

-This isn’t a recommended permanent solution, but a easy way to find out if memory is the root of your issue.
-If it is, I’d recommend allocating more larger EC2 machine, or permanently enabling swap.
+This isn’t a recommended permanent solution, but an easy way to find out if memory is the root of your issue.
+If it is, I’d recommend allocating a larger EC2 machine, or permanently enabling swap.